 Keep yourself hydrated by drinking plenty of fluids, especially water or juice.
 Even if you’re not thirsty, your body can still be in need of hydration so try carrying a water bottle with you always.
 When it’s exceptionally hot, especially during mid-day, avoid drinks containing caffeine or alcohol since they can contribute to dehydration.

-To make sure your air conditioner is in good shape and is prepared to keep your family cool in the event of an emergency, call Neal Harris Service Experts Heating, Air Conditioning & Plumbing.
+To make sure your air conditioner is in good shape and is prepared to keep your family cool in the event of an emergency, call Neal Harris Service Experts.
 We are available around the clock so whenever you need us, we are ready for you.